Financial Advisor Evaluation & Selection Tool and Dear Financial Advisor Letter

 Do you want to take your financial advisor evaluation process to the next level?
-The Dear Financial Advisor Letter™ asks your potential advisor to state whether he or she can and will meet your requirements and expectations.
-In our experience, an unethical, dishonest or limited-service advisor usually won’t put their signature on a letter confirming contrary facts.
+The Dear Financial Advisor Letter™ lays out your requirements and expectations of your potential advisor.

 Thanks to this letter, you don’t have to decipher the advisor’s marketing sales pitch.
 And you don’t need to worry about whether you are asking the right questions.
-Providing this letter to a potential advisor will either result in the advisor signing it (which is a good thing) or backtracking on their promises and looking for excuses to not sign it.
+Providing this letter to a potential advisor will either result in the advisor agreeing to meet your needs or backtracking and letting you know that they can not meet your expectations and needs.

-To get your free Financial Advisor Evaluation and Selection Tool™ and bonus Dear Financial Advisor Letter™, we ask for your name and email below.
+To get your free Financial Advisor Evaluation and Selection Tool™ and bonus Dear Financial Advisor Letter™, we ask for your email below.

 Additional Financial Planning Tools for the Recently Widowed